wborgeaud/ctf-writeups/GoogleCTF2019/drive-to-the-target/DriveToTheTarget.md

 # Geographical gradient descent

 ![Description](drivetothetarget.png)
 The site gives us inputs for latitude and longitude and we need to move to the target modifying these two variables.
-When submiting new coordinates, the server responds as follows:
+When submiting new coordinates, the server responds with one of four responses:
 - You are getting closer to the target.
 - You are getting away from the target.
 - You are moving too fast.